A dog bladder infection can be painful and distressing for your dog.

 In male dogs, bladder problems are less likely to be caused by bacteria than in females.

-There are two main types of bladder stones.
-These can either cause a bladder infection or be a result of one.
+There are two main types of bladder stones and the presence of either of them can cause a bladder infection, or be the result of one.

-Because any dog can develop a canine bladder infection, at any age, it's important for dog owners to be able to recognize when there's a problem in this area.
+Because any dog can develop this condition at any age, it's important for dog owners to be able to recognize the signs

 Fortunately there are some symptoms of canine urinary tract infection which are pretty easy to spot: